• Skip to primary navigation

 Notes and substitutions

-• Glutinous rice flour: It is also known as sweet rice flour or malagkit in Filipino.
-Despite its name, it is gluten-free and not sweet at all.
+• Glutinous rice flour: Also called sweet rice flour or "malagkit" in Filipino, this flour becomes sticky when cooked.
+Despite its name, it's gluten-free and not sweet at all.

-• Coconut milk: I used full-fat coconut milk.
-You can also use coconut cream (without sugar) or evaporated milk – the texture and taste may slightly change.
+• Coconut milk: I used full-fat coconut milk here.
+You can also use coconut cream (unsweetened) or evaporated milk.
+Just keep in mind that the texture and taste may vary slightly.

-• Egg yolks: I excluded the egg whites for a smoother, creamier custard layer.
+• Egg yolks: I did not include the egg whites to create a smoother, creamier custard layer.

 How to make this recipe